ayan312002/Book-ED/README.md

 * Frontend code of above elements are almost done app can be completed with backend data like json

-Note: Due to time constraints complete UI and backend and answers to document can't be completed
+Note: Due to time constraints complete UI and backend ~~and answers to document can't be completed~~

+Document File answering questions to Research has been uploaded named as Research.pdf